AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 * An appointment can be: added, deleted, edited, found, marked, unmarked

 Restrictions:
 * An appointment **cannot** be added if it overlaps with an existing appointment for the same patient.
-Otherwise, it will be flagged as seen [here](#adding-an-appointment-addappt-or-aa).
+Otherwise, it will be flagged as seen [here](#31-adding-an-appointment-addappt-or-aa).
   * CLInic allows appointments of different patients to overlap as they may be seen concurrently by different doctors or have different tests.
 * An appointment **cannot** span across different days or be overnight.
   * CLInic allows appointments to be made anytime within a single day **but not overnight** to simplify daily operations and avoid ambiguity.
+However, plans for future extensions can be found [here](#appendix-planned-enhancements).

 ---